Maitm29/Hardware/README.md

-# Traffic
+# Some Hardware project
-Project: Codes for Smart Street Light System
+Traffic: Codes for Smart Street Light System.
+Blink : Codes for Home automation system with eye-blink.